data-forge-notebook/data-forge-notebook/README.md

 ```bash
 pnpm run compile
 ```
+Compiled JavaScript code is output to the `build` subdirectory for each project.

 You can also compile all packages in watch mode which can be useful if you are changing code and want them to recompile automatically: